-- Acknowledge that children learn best through play and having meaningful opportunities to explore, discover, create, improvise, and imagine. - Foster the agency and capabilities of each child by promoting a strength based approach to learning and development. - Support children in their development of social awareness, self-regulation and resilience building. - Recognise that children have different learning styles, are competent contributors to their own learning and will be supported to make choices and decisions.
+- Acknowledge that children learn best through play and having meaningful opportunities to explore, discover, create, improvise, and imagine. - Foster the agency and capabilities of each child by promoting a strength-based approach to learning and development. - Guide children's development of social awareness, self-regulation and resilience building through relational pedagogies. - Recognise that children have different learning styles, are competent contributors to their own learning and will be supported to make choices and decisions. - · Focus on child-led, developmental-appropriate experiences and rhythms that enrichen their unique learning and growth. - Interact with care and understanding of gender equity and respectful relationships, where imagination is unlimited, and children can be anything. - Instil an appreciation for our environment and inspire ways in which we can care for the land through sustainable practices.